malob/generate-podcast-rss-cloud-function/readme.md

 To get this working you'll first need to setup the other Cloud Function mentioned above.

-You'll then need to create a new Cloud Function (see configuration details below), and replace the undefined global constants in the code, gcpProjectID, and gcpBucketName, with the appropriate values.
+You'll then need to create a new Cloud Function (see configuration details below), and replace the undefined global constants in the code, `gcpProjectID`, and `gcpBucketName`, with the appropriate values.
 You'll also want to customize the RSS feed metadata in the `feed` constant.

 ### Cloud Function configuration
   * Memory allocation: 256 MB